-In accordance with Government Auditing Standards, we have also issued our report dated December 29, 2016, on our consideration of the Medical Center's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 29 2017, on our consideration of the Medical Center's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
 This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Medical Center's internal control over financial reporting and compliance.

-Washington, DC December 29, 2016
+Washington, DC December 29, 2017

-SB + Company, SfC
+SB + Company, LfC

-The following is a discussion and analysis of Not-for-Profit Hospital Corporation's, commonly known as United Medical Center (the Medical Center), financial performance for the years ended September 30, 2016 and 2015, with 2014 for comparative purposes.
-The Medical Center is a component unit of the Government of the District of Columbia (the District).
-We encourage readers to consider the information presented here in conjunction with additional information furnished in our financial statements, including the accompanying notes to the basic financial statements.
+The following is a discussion and analysis of Not-for-Profit Hospital Corporation's, commonly known as United Medical Center (the Medical Center), financial performance for the years ended September 30, 2017 and 2016; with 2015 included for comparative purposes.
+We encourage readers to consider the information presented here in conjunction with additional information furnished in our financial statements, including the accompanying notes to the basic financial statements, which begin on page 16.
 All amounts are reported in whole dollars unless otherwise stated.